Firefly Family Guide

 Maybe a form was confusing.
 Maybe they couldn't find a resource they expected to see.
 Maybe something worked exactly right and they want more of that.
 All of it helps.

 Families can share feedback by tapping Feedback in the sidebar menu — this sends it directly to the team.
-They can also tell their PPCC navigator directly.
+They can also tell Krista or Rose at PPCC directly.
 Every piece of feedback makes Firefly better for them and for the families who come after them.

 This guide reflects Firefly as of the April 2026 launch.